tjuckett/dnd_homebrew/campaigns/astral_conclave_campaign/05_sessions/session_06_2026-06-04_brainstorming.md

 - It is the strongest active lead.
 - On a good check:
   - Mirrordune is not just relaying commands; it is tied to power movement,
-  - charged crystals are being gathered, stabilized, or routed,
+  - charged crystals were gathered, stabilized, or routed there,
-  - workers or technicians may still be present,
+  - workers or technicians may still appear to be present,
-  - and the signal is growing unstable because the site is preparing to evacuate.
+  - and the signal is growing unstable because the site has been converted into a trap.
 - Table line: `This one is alive.
-Not loud, exactly, but fed.`
+Not loud, exactly, but waiting.`

 ### Heliox Crystal
 - Signal feel: faint, layered, municipal.